alexaandru/go-sitter-forest/README.md

 ## Usage

-See the [README](https://github.com/smacker/go-tree-sitter/blob/master/README.md) in go-tree-sitter.
+See the [README](https://github.com/smacker/go-tree-sitter/blob/master/README.md) in go-tree-sitter, as well as the `example_*.go` files in this repo.

 This repo only gives you the `GetLanguage()` part, you will still use the parent repo for all your interactions with the tree.